sdiehl/wiwinwlh/tutorial.md

 OverloadedLabels
 ----------------

-GHC 8.0 also introduced the OverloadedLabels extension which allows a limited form of polymorphism over labels that share the same name.
+GHC 8.0 also introduced the `OverloadedLabels` extension which allows a limited form of polymorphism over labels that share the same name.

-To work with overloaded label types we need to enable several language extensions to work with promoted strings and multiparam typeclasses that underlay it's implementation.
+To work with overloaded label types we also need to enable several language extensions that allow us to use the promoted strings and multiparam typeclasses that underlay its implementation.

 ```haskell
 extract :: IsLabel "id" t => t